elastic/elasticsearch/TRACING.md

 ## What do we trace?

 We primarily trace "tasks".
-The tasks framework in Elasticsearch allows work to scheduled for execution, cancelled, executed in a different thread pool, and so on.
+The tasks framework in Elasticsearch allows work to be scheduled for execution, cancelled, executed in a different thread pool, and so on.
 Tracing a task results in a "span", which represents the execution of the task in the tracing system.
 We also instrument REST requests, which are not (at present) modelled by tasks.